davelively14/locorum/README.md

 - Populate phone for each result
 - Populate url_result for each result
 - Change results
-  - Link each result
+  - url_result for backends: CityGrid, Google, Local, WhitePages, Yahoo
-  - Add phone number
+  - Phone number for backends: yp.com, CityGrid, Google, Local, WhitePages, Yahoo
 - Add CSV input (and/or excel?)

 ## Long term to do list